mtlynch/mtlynch.io/_posts/2018-12-04-retrofit-docker-gcs.md

   "gs://${GCS_BUCKET}"
 ```

-Otherwise, simply set the `GCS_BUCKET` environment variable to the name of GCS bucket.
+Otherwise, set the `GCS_BUCKET` environment variable to the name of GCS bucket.

 # Giving the Docker container access to GCS